 Although furniture that is soft may be more comfortable, it can cause discomfort over time. sitting for a prolonged period of time might be the first reason to have back aches.
 Soft surface Sofas that are comfortable encourage users to slump instead of sit in a more comfortable posture to improve their posture.

 Why does my sofa hurt my back?

 Most likely, you’ve had back pain for some time.
 From sitting at desks all day to putting on painful shoes plenty of daily activities could make your back feel stiff and painful.
 But, did you realize that the sofa you sit on could be causing back pain?
 Nowadays, customer favorite is, choosing comfortable, luxurious, and soft upholstery furniture that gives a high quality of comfort.
 But, new studies suggest that these comfy sofas could be responsible for a variety of postural issues.

 How do you put back support on a couch?

 Place a pillow under the armrest to provide your back support, then stretch your legs to the side of the couch.
 It is important to ensure that your spine doesn’t curve and that you’re sitting up straight.
 Also, it’s a great idea to avoid sitting for too long.

 If you are having back pain and thinking How can I make my sofa better for my back?
-The first thing you need to focus on is your sitting position on a sofa.
+The first thing you need to focus on is your awkward posture on a sofa.
 Back pain is typically caused by incorrect sitting posture.
 If it is not that your sitting posture is incorrect and you are sitting on your sofa correctly, but still you’re suffering from back pain.
 Then yes, your sofa may not be comfortable, but there are ways to improve it.